13 Logistic Regression

 legend("bottomright", c("P1 won", "P2 won"), col=c(3,2), pch=21, bg="yellow", bty='n')

-We can clearly see that number of the break points won is a clear predictor of the match outcome.
-Which is obvious and follows from the rules, to win a match, a player must win break points.
-Now, we want to understand the impact of a winning a break point on the overall match outcome.
+We can clearly see that the number of break points won is a clear predictor of the match outcome.
+This is obvious and follows from the rules; to win a match, a player must win break points.
+Now, we want to understand the impact of winning a break point on the overall match outcome.
 We do it by building a logistic regression model

 which(is.na(d$BPW.1)) # there is one row with NA value for the BPW.1 value and we remove it